dipakpatil1/Personal-Web-Portfolio-Website/README.md

 The portfolio includes multiple sections such as Home, About, Skills, Projects, Contact, and Social Links, allowing visitors to explore my work and connect with me easily.
 The website is designed with a clean UI, smooth animations, responsive layouts, and optimized performance across all devices.

 Features
-Modern and responsive user interface
+Modern and responsive user interface,
-Dynamic project showcase section
+Dynamic project showcase section,
-Smooth scrolling and interactive animations
+Smooth scrolling and interactive animations,
-Contact form integration
+Contact form integration,
-Mobile-friendly design
+Mobile-friendly design,
-Reusable React components
+Reusable React components,
-Backend integration using Node.js and Express.js
+Backend integration using Node.js and Express.js,
-Clean and scalable folder structure
+Clean and scalable folder structure,
-Tech Stack
+Tech Stack,
-React.js
+React.js,
-Node.js
+Node.js,
-Express.js
+Express.js,
-JavaScript
+JavaScript,
-HTML5
+HTML5,
-CSS3
+CSS3,
-Tailwind CSS / Bootstrap
+Tailwind CSS / Bootstrap,
-Git & GitHub
+Git & GitHub,
-Purpose of the Project
+Purpose of the Project.

 The main purpose of this project is to create a professional online presence where I can showcase my development skills, personal projects, and technical expertise.
 This portfolio reflects my passion for web development and modern UI design.